openmainframeproject/feilong/doc/source/restapi.rst

 Host
 ====

-Get guests list, info from host (hypervisor) running on.
+Get guests list and information from the host (hypervisor) they are running on.

-Get Guests List
+Get guests list
 ---------------

 **GET /host/guests**